djhaskin987/degasolv/docs/command-reference.rst

   Usage: degasolv <options> query-repo <query-repo-options>

-  Options are shown below, with their default values and
+  Options are shown below.
+Default values are marked as <DEFAULT> and
     descriptions.
 Options marked with `**` may be used more than once.

     -q, --query QUERY                       Display packages matching query string.
     -R, --repository INDEX                  Search INDEX for packages. ** -S, --index-strat STRAT       priority  May be 'priority' or 'global'.
     -t, --package-system SYS      degasolv  May be 'degasolv' or 'apt'.
+    -V, --version-comparison CMP  maven     May be 'debian', 'maven', 'naive', 'python', 'rpm', 'rubygem', or 'semver'.
     -h, --help                              Print this help page

   The following options are required for subcommand `query-repo`: